daleao/sdv/Modules/Combat/README.md

 Subsequent Galaxy weapons will no longer be available for purchase at the Adventurer's Guild; one full set, including the slingshot, can now be acquired at the desert, but each weapon will require a larger stack of Prismatic Shards.
 The order in which the weapons are obtained can be influenced by placing the desired weapon type at the top of the top of the backpack.

 Upgrading to Infinity is now a much more involved task, requiring the player to prove they have a virtuous and heroic soul.
-Doing so will require completion of a new questline revolving around the all-new Blade of Ruin...
+Doing so will require completion of a new questline revolving around the cursed sword, the Blade of Ruin.

+In the interest of avoiding spoilers, the details of the quest can be found hidden in the [FAQ](#faq).

 <div align="center">